-With the year almost over, we proudly present the 2012 WEF Chinese Football awards.
+With the year almost over, we proudly present the 2012 Chinese Football awards.
 We take a look back over the last 12 months to bring you the very best and very worst in what was an extremely eventful year for Chinese football.
-Here are this year’s winners, as selected by WEF ‘s expert panel.
+Here are this year’s winners, as selected by ‘s expert panel.

 Chinese Player of the Year – Wang Yongpo (Shandong Luneng)